 Many individuals wind up paying too much money to have ink stains professionally removed when they may easily be removed at home.

-Choose an inconspicuous area to test and appraise the shoe before using the board on the entire shoe.
+Choose an inconspicuous area to test and appraise the shoe before needing the board on the entire shoe.
 If the stain persists, the next step is to use vinegar or rubbing alcohol to remove it.

 Don’t overdo it, because too much can fade the shoe and you won’t be able to show it off at a party.